The Steam Awards: 2020

 The nomination process began on November 25, 2020, with winners announced on January 3, 2021.
 Nominees for each category were announced daily starting on December 17, 2020, with voting commencing between December 22 and January 3.

 2021

 Nominees were announced on December 22, 2021, with voting commencing until January 3, 2022.

 2022

 The nomination process took place from November 22–29, 2022.
 Nominees were announced on December 18, 2022, with the voting process taking place from December 22–29 while the winners were announced on January 3, 2023.

+2023

+The nomination process took place from November 21–28, 2023.
+Nominees were announced on December 17, with the voting process taking place from December 21, 2023 to January 2, 2024.
+Journalists highlighted some winners, such as Red Dead Redemption 2 (awarded for ongoing support despite the game receiving no major updates since 2020) and Starfield (awarded for innovation despite being received poorly on Steam); some suspected the votes were sarcastic or ironic, while others considered them a symptom of fan voting.
+The reception for The Last of Us Part 1 winning "Best Soundtrack Award" was poorly received, as the public questioned why a remake of a game initially made in 2013 won over game soundtracks like Pizza Tower and Hi-Fi Rush.

+2024

+The nomination process took place from November 27 to December 4, 2024.
+Nominees were announced on December 17, with the voting process taking place from December 19 to December 31.